maiadegraaf/philo/README.md

 ./philo 4 310 200 100
 ```

-*Keep in mind that only slower computers this program might operate differently and a philosopher could die when they're not supposed.*
+*Keep in mind that on slower computers this program might operate differently and a philosopher could die when they're not supposed to.*